 Type 1 diabetes is a chronic condition in which the pancreas produces little or no insulin.
-Insulin is a hormone needed to allow sugar (glucose) to enter cells to produce energy.
-Diagnosing is often impossible by yourself, and may often feel like you're venturing into a dark unknown.
-If you have some symptoms, you'll need to consult your physician to help to diagnose and treat diabetes.
+Insulin is a hormone that helps sugar (glucose) enter your cells so your body can use it for energy.
+Because the symptoms can come on quickly and feel overwhelming, diagnosing type 1 diabetes can be confusing and may feel like stepping into the unknown.
+If you notice symptoms, it’s important to speak with your doctor so they can help diagnose and treat diabetes safely.

-Different factors, including genetics and some viruses, may contribute to type 1 diabetes.
-Although type 1 diabetes usually appears during childhood or adolescence, it can develop in adults.
-The signs and symptoms of type 1 diabetes often appear quickly and include:
+Type 1 diabetes can be caused by different factors, including genetics and some viruses.
+While it most often appears during childhood or adolescence, it can develop in adults as well.
+The signs and symptoms of type 1 diabetes usually appear quickly and may include:

 - Increased thirst